OliverKrr/gtest-runner/FEATURES.md

 - Did you just actually click run on your 4-hour CPU intensive test?
 No problem!
 Cancel a test at any time by right-clicking on it, and selecting `Kill Test` or `Shift + F5`.
 - _Hint:_ if the `Kill Test` option is grayed out, that means your test isn't running (even if it has a yellow indicator).
-- Use corresponding button in tool bar or `Shift + F6` to kill all running tests
+- Use corresponding button in toolbar or `Shift + F6` to kill all running tests

 ## gtest command line options

 ![gtest command line](resources/screenshots/commandLine.png)

-- Clicking on the hamburger menu to the left of the test executable name will pop up the `gtest command line` dialogue, allowing access to all of the options you'd have if you ran your test directly from a terminal.
+- Clicking on the hamburger menu to the left of the test executable name will pop up the `gtest command line` dialogue, allowing access to all the options you'd have if you ran your test directly from a terminal.

 ## Enable/disable autorun